Luna 2: Lunar impact

-Bernard Lovell began tracking the probe about five hours before it impacted the Moon and also recorded the transmission from the probe, which ends abruptly.
+Bernard Lovell began tracking the probe about five hours before it struck the Moon and also recorded the transmission from the probe, which ended abruptly.
 He played the recording during a phone call to reporters in New York to finally convince most media observers of the mission's authenticity.

 Results

 The radiation detectors and magnetometer were searching for lunar magnetic and radiation fields similar to the Van Allen radiation belt around Earth, sending information about once every minute until its last transmission which came about 55 km away from the lunar surface.
 Although it did prove previous measurements of the Van Allen radiation belts that were taken from Luna 1 around the Earth, it was not able to detect any type of radiation belts around the Moon at or beyond the limits of its magnetometer's sensitivity (2–3x10−4 G).

 Luna 2 showed time variations in the electron flux and energy spectrum in the Van Allen radiation belt.
 Using ion traps on board, the satellite made the first direct measurement of solar wind flux from outside the Earth's magnetosphere.
 On its approach to the lunar surface, the probe did not detect any notable magnetic field to within 55 km from the Moon.
 It also did not detect a radiation belt around the Moon, but the four ion traps measured an increase in the ion particle flux at an altitude of 8000 km, which suggested the presence of an ionosphere.
-The probe generated scientific data that was printed on 14 km of teletype, which were analysed and published in spring 1960.
+The probe generated scientific data that was printed on 14 km of teletype, which were analysed and published in the spring of 1960.

 Cultural significance

 According to Donald William Cox, Americans were starting to believe that they were making progress in the Space Race and that although the Soviet Union might have had larger rockets, the United States had better guidance systems, but these beliefs were questioned when the Soviets were able to impact Luna 2 on the Moon.
 At that time the closest Americans had come to the Moon was about 60000 km with Pioneer 4.
 Soviet Premier Nikita Khrushchev, on his only visit to the United States, gave President Dwight D. Eisenhower a replica of the Soviet pennants that Luna 2 had just placed onto the lunar surface.

-Luna 2 and its predecessors all came to be used throughout the USSR and around the world as pro-communist propaganda.
-Donald W. Cox wrote in his 1962 book The Space Race: Although the Sputniks and Luniks did not themselves provide better cars, refrigerators, color TV sets, and homes for the peasants and laborers of the Soviet Union and her satellite states, they did evoke added inspiration for the earthbound followers of the communist way of life helping to take their minds off shortages of consumer goods.
-The people were spurred on to work just a little harder for the glorious motherland and to outstrip the west in the less dramatic and more basic things of life, like coal and steel production.
+U.S. espionage

+In 1959, a Soviet exhibit of its economic achievements toured several countries.
+This exhibit included displays of Luna 2.
+CIA conducted a covert operation to access it to gain information.
+A team of CIA officers gained unrestricted access to the display for 24 hours, which turned out to be a fully-operational system comparable to the original and not a replica as expected.
+The team disassembled the object, photographed the parts without removing it from its crate and then put back in place, gaining intelligence regarding its design and capabilities.
+The Soviets did not find out, the CIA report being declassified in 2019, 28 years after the dissolution of the USSR.